AvilashaHaldar/ajh_finance_scraper_python_library/README.md

 forward_SOFR_curves_df, allowed_SOFR_lengths_months = InterestRatesScrapedData.InterestRatesScrapedData().get_scraped_SOFR_curves()
 ```

 forward_SOFR_curves_df is a Pandas DataFrame containing the 1-month and 3-month forward SOFR rates for the next 10 years. allowed_SOFR_lengths_months is a NumPy array containg the allowed month lengths for the SOFR curves (currently only 1 and 3).
+We scrape the data from [Pensford](https://www.pensford.com/resources/forward-curve).

 2. Getting daily closing stock prices for the past 3 years